One of the world’s largest projects built to save energy

 Trump’s proposal to eliminate popular money-saving energy efficiency programs, including the EPA’s...Read More

 The New York State Energy Research and Development Authority (NYSERDA) funded study shows Passive House for tall buildings in NY can reduce heating energy consumption by 85%.
-When compared to the base case targeting LEED Silver, the Passive...Read More
+When compared to the base case targeting LEED Silver, the Passive House design saved 47% in energy use...Read More

 The Washington State Department of Commerce has released, "Evergreen Sustainable Development Standard Version 3.0."
 Below are notes as related to residential airtightness testing:

 Section 5.11: Airchange on...Read More